 I admit I am partial to the ’60s, ’70s and the ’80s as my favorite decades and my memories tend to be wrapped around the songs and music I constantly heard.

 Today, thanks to the internet, I no longer have to shuffle around my collection of 500+ audio cassettes to make a playlist (yes, I still have them).
 So I’ve got compilation tapes…and it is all good for when I play my bedside radio (yes, I still have one of those with a cassette player!)…still – the joy of digital music is something else!
 While my taste in music is eclectic, I am partial to the 80’s rock and pop.

 I can’t live without music.
 It literally drives my day and my mood.
 I have a song for every emotion I go through.
 Sad songs, happy songs, fun songs.
 Do you feel that too?
 I associate everyone I know with some song or other.
 And it serves as a mnemonic to remember them.

 As I go about my day, I hum my favorite songs and this always keeps me in high spirits.
 Sometimes I go crazy trying to recall the name of a song, even though the tune is stuck in my head.
 It is like seeing a familiar face and wondering where we know them from.
 Luckily, it is possible to go search online these days.
 And there are some lovely sites dedicated to old music.
-One of my favorites is for free oldies music is iOldies.
-I remember the first time I landed here and saw Now playing “I love Lucy” and I was ecstatic.
-Click here to enjoy a snippet.
+One of my favorites is obviously YouTube.
+I remember the first time I landed here and saw “I love Lucy” and I was ecstatic.

 Sigh!
 So many memories.
 Music has always been my best friend.
 No matter how I feel, humming a song always lifts me up!